TryGhost/Ghost/PRIVACY.md

 Ghost uses a number of third party services for specific functionality within Ghost.

-### Google Fonts

-Ghost makes use of the Open Sans [Google Font](https://www.google.com/fonts), which is loaded into the Ghost admin area to provide a typographically stimulating experience.

 ### Gravatar

 To automatically populate your profile picture, Ghost pings [Gravatar](http://gravatar.com) to see if your email address is associated with a profile there.
 If it is, we pull in your profile picture.
 If not: nothing happens.